-Rib Tattoo Pain - How Much Do Rib Tattoos Hurt?
+Rib Tattoo Pain: How Much Do They Hurt?

-As already mentioned, tattoo pain is different for everyone, and just because the majority of people tend to agree that rib tattoo pain is somewhat worse that most other areas.
+Rib tattoos generally hurt a lot and are high up on the pain scale.
+While tattoo pain is different for everyone, the majority of people tend to agree that rib tattoo pain is somewhat worse than most other areas.
+However, this isn’t to say that you’re going to suffer the same amount of pain or discomfort, though.

-One of the reasons is that the skin is generally extremely thin and sensitive around many areas of the rib cage.
-The thinner the skin, the more sensitive it generally is.
+Firstly, the skin is thin and sensitive around many areas of the rib cage.
+The thinner the skin and the higher density of nerves, the more sensitive it generally is.

-When the needles puncture the thin areas of skin around the ribs, the pain can feel quite sharp and intense when compared to the regular scratching and burning sensation that comes with being tattooed on many other areas of the body that have 'averagely thick' skin (such as forearms, thighs and chest areas for example).
+When the needles puncture the thin areas of skin around the ribs, the pain can feel quite sharp and intense when compared to the regular scratching and burning sensation that comes with being tattooed on many other areas of the body that have thicker or fattier tissue (such as forearms, thighs, back, and chest).

-The second reason is that fact the the needles will be penetrating so close to bone.
+The second reason is that the needles will be penetrating so close to the bone in an area that has a high density of nerves.

 When this happens, the tattooing sensation can feel very intense, and it often feels like your whole body is vibrating and rattling from the needles.